plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

     bash: java: command not found

 Unlike RAxML, where we ignored the error message, this error message is telling us that we do not have Java installed and therefore ASTRAL (a Java program) cannot be run.

-Fortunately, it is possible to "install" Java by loading the openjdk module:
+:large_blue_diamond: Fortunately, it is possible to "install" Java by simply loading the openjdk module:

     module load openjdk

 Now the `java -jar ~/bin/Astral/astral.5.7.1.jar` command should work.

-Once you verify that you have a running ASTRAL program, you can delete the tar.gz file and source code directory:
+:large_blue_diamond: Once you verify that you have a running ASTRAL program, you can delete the tar.gz file and source code directory:

     rm -rf v5.7.1.tar.gz ASTRAL-5.7.1